chase ink business cards

 The Ink Business Cash will give you 5x points on the first $25,000 spent in combined purchases each account anniversary year at office supply stores and on Internet, cable, and phone services.
 So if you spend heavily on any of those categories, you probably want the Ink Business Cash.
 And then all of those expenses (except cell phone bills if you also have the Ink Preferred since that card offers free cell phone insurance) would go on this card.
 We’d also use the Ink Cash for gas and dining for 2x (up to $50,000).

-Staples sells a LOT of things so thing about all you can earn 5X points on.
+Staples sells a LOT of things so think about all you can earn 5X points on.

 There’s no annual fee on the Ink Business Cash credit card, but keep in mind that you are only earning cash back unless you carry a Chase Ink Business Preferred, Chase Sapphire Reserve, or Chase Sapphire Preferred.
 (You need one Ultimate Rewards-earning card that has an annual fee to turn your points into transferable points.)